UnbendableStraw/homepod-restore/README.md

 * Did you run `gaster pwn`, then `gaster reset`, then `idevicerestore -d -e YOUR.ipsw` all while your HomePod was connected, on, and upside down?
 * Restart your computer and try again from Restore Step 1.
 * If you get an `Unable to restore device` error because of `failure when attempting to flash the nitrogen firmware`, try again from step 1 and it should work.
-* If you consistently get `Possibly invalid iBec` error, or `Waiting on NAND` during restore, it's probably hardware failure (nand / bga)
+* `Waiting on NAND` followed by `storage device did not become available` and `Timeout waiting for NVRAM Service` usually means your NAND or NAND BGA has failed.
+* `Possibly invalid iBec`, or `Device failed to enter restore mode.
+Please make sure that usbmuxd is running.` usually means your A8 SoC or SoC BGA has failed.
-* If you are not able to `gaster pwn` your HomePod, it's likely a hardware failure or bad USB connection.
+* If you are not able to run `gaster pwn` with your HomePod, it's likely a hardware failure or bad USB connection.

-* Basically, it _should_ restore successfully if it's purely a software brick, and your connection to the HomePod is good.
+Basically, it _should_ restore successfully if it's purely a software brick, and your connection to the HomePod is good.